Tyrannicodin/game-dashboard/README.md

 If you think anything here is missing in the documentation create a request under documentation.

 ## About
-Game dashboard is a project I have created to make steam game opening easier and simpiler by grouping them together in a simple app.
+Game dashboard is a project I have created to make steam game opening easier and simpler by grouping them together in a simple app.
 This is just done for fun but feel free to use it.
 I will be continually be working on it and will be adding more features all the time.
 **Please note this is in beta**